techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 ## More Complex Functions

-We can create more useful functions by providing more parameters and arguments, in addition to writing more advanced code to process this data.
+We can create more useful functions by providing more parameters and arguments, in addition to writing more advanced code to process these inputs.

 ### Positional Arguments